andreasthoelke/dotvim/help.md

 ## Homebrew
+brew list
 brew list | grep python
 brew info python

 ## Git control of Config files

-do-next
+# do-next
 https://alexpearce.me/2016/02/managing-dotfiles-with-stow/

+vs code command line options - jump to cursor lock in vscode and back to nvim manage /Library/Application Support/

+## Using paths

+c-x c-f  - works only on paths without space. but now testing :set isfname+=32 . c-w c-f  - to open this path in dirvish. note this does not work with the "% 20" formatting of the whitespace in the second line
+           vis-sel of the path text will also make the 3rd line (with the plain whitepace) work! gk       - (rel-link) to open the second path in vertical divish.
+Note this *only* works with the "% 20" formatting of the whitespace!
+/Users/at/Library/Application\ Support/
+/Users/at/Library/Application%20Support/
+/Users/at/Library/Application Support/Google/AndroidStudioPreview2021.2/plugins/IdeaVim/lib/
+"/Users/at/Library/Application Support/"

+  TODO test this option: :set isfname+=32 ~/.vim/vimrc#/Makes%20whitespace%20be this lets me use spaces in paths! and complete with c-x c-f. but now paths have to start at the beginning of the line.

 Old attemps bak:
 Now using vcsh at ~/.config/vcsh/repo.d/vim.git/ to git-version control config files
 Alternative: :! config  - to interact with git version control of dotfiles in ~/.cfg see: /Users/at/.zshrc#/#%20using%20'config'
 Run git commands, e.g.:
 vcsh vim config --local status.showUntrackedFiles no vcsh vim status